Samis Foundation Board Members

 Jerome Cohen Is a Seattle native and business and real estate attorney with Holmquist and Gardiner, PLLC.
 Jerry is a board member and secretary of the Washington Higher Education Facilities Authority, and a member of the South Seattle College President’s Council.
 He is father to 2 graduates (now grown) of the Jewish Day School where he was previously on the board.
 Jerry is currently the Secretary of the Samis Board of Trustees, and was the former Board Chair.

 Eli Genauer is a Seattle native.
 He served as the longtime President of Eilat Management Company, which provides property and asset management for privately held commercial retail property in the Puget Sound Area.
 Eli is a member of the Jewish Funders Network Board of Trustees.
-Eli is Vice-chair of the Asset Management and Trusteeship Committees.
 He is an avid collector of antique Jewish books and has written extensively about his collection in scholarly journals.
-Eli is the Treasurer, Chair of the Finance/Audit Committee and Vice Chair of the Endowment Investment Committee of the Board of Trustees.
+Eli is the Treasurer, Chair of the Finance/Audit Committee, and Vice Chair of the Endowment Investment Committee of the Samis Board of Trustees.

 Victor Alhadeff is a Seattle native and retired software executive.
 Victor serves as the Vice Chair of the Grants Committee.